 - Become actively involved with personnel at research and academic institutions developing and carrying out scientific studies on occupational stress, and

-- Initiate and develop cooperative relations and activities with other unions
+- Initiate and develop cooperative relations and activities with other unions.

-Local leader use of the suggested strategies to identify and minimize/eliminate job stressors will help improve members' health and well-being.
+Local leader use of these suggested strategies to identify and minimize/eliminate job stressors will help improve members' health and well-being.
 In addition, absenteeism and lost-work time will significantly decrease and productivity will increase-- an important concern to management.

 The local occupational safety and health or other committee that deals with occupational stress should always coordinate its activities with the local officers, appropriate CWA Representatives, and the negotiated safety and health committees.